International Awareness Day: 14 June

-On 14th June 2020, campaigners all over the world united for animals in the fifth annual Ban Live Exports: International Awareness Day.
+On 14 June 2021, campaigners all over the world will unite for the sixth annual International Awareness Day to Ban Live Exports.

-This year's day of action came at a crucial moment in the battle to ban UK live exports.
-Compassion in World Farming is involved in Judicial Review proceedings against the Scottish Government over the export of unweaned calves - so we mobilised you to urge the Scottish Government to drop their opposition to the case.
+The 2020 day of action came at a crucial moment in the battle to ban UK live exports.
+Compassion in World Farming was involved in Judicial Review proceedings against the Scottish Government over the export of unweaned calves – and compassionate citizens in Scotland, across the UK, and beyond, united to urge the Government to drop their opposition to the case.

 Here's what we achieved, together: